peter88213/nv_it/docs/character_view.md

 ## Navigation buttons

--   **Precedente** lets you navigate to the previous plot point in the tree.
+-   **Precedente** lets you navigate to the previous character in the tree.
--   **Prossimo** lets you navigate to the next plot point in the tree.
+-   **Prossimo** lets you navigate to the next character in the tree.

 ---